 The Best Flour For Biscuits

 My traditional Gluten Free Biscuits recipe gets rave reviews.
-I tested 9 different gluten-free flour blends to see which blends worked well for biscuits.
+I tested ten different gluten-free flour blends to see which blends worked well for biscuits.

 Cup4Cup was my favorite as it rose the highest.
 Better Batter, King Arthur Measure for Measure, Bob’s Red Mill 1:1, Pillsbury, and others worked well.
-If you use gluten free Bisquick, read my tips to make Gluten Free Bisquick Biscuits to avoid these from tasting like grit.
+If you use Gluten Free Bisquick, read my tips to make Gluten Free Bisquick Biscuits to avoid them from tasting gritty.

 I also have a lot of fun flavored gluten free biscuit recipes like brown sugar cinnamon and cornmeal.